 Why are replacement cost premiums more expensive?
 Because replacement cost means that on and honored claim, your insurer will pay out 100% of however much it costs to repair or replace the damaged piece of property (minus your deductible, of course).
 Actual cash value, on the other hand, will not pay out 100%.
 It will pay out as close to 100% as it can get, minus depreciation and your deductible.
 The older the damaged piece of property is, and the more wear and tear it has, the less your insurance company will pay – and the more you will end up spending.

-It’s important to communicate with your potential insurer when you’re shopping around for homeowners insurance quotes.
+I t’s important to communicate with your potential insurer when you’re shopping around for homeowners insurance quotes.
 Before you give them any personal information, be sure to inquire about their credit rating process.
-Most homeowners insurance companies rely on things like CLUE reports or your insurance score in order to determine your credit rating.
+Most homeowners insurance companies rely on things like credit reports in order to determine your credit rating or your insurance score.
 In some rare circumstances, some companies may perform a more thorough check.
 And if this check is too thorough, it may leave a black mark on your credit history.
 This can damage your overall credit score, so getting these types of quotes discouraged.
 As you can see in the graph below, you want to have the best credit rating you possibly can before you purchase your policy.
 This can help you get lower premiums and save you money over the life of your home.

 For more information, feel free to click any of the links you see in this article.
 They all lead to more detailed information about homeowner’s insurance, specifics on purchasing a policy, and how to find the best deal.
 You should also contact local resources in your state, such as: